 As mentioned in my Digital Freedoms series, we build websites in order to have more free time and MainWP has played a vital role in that.

 Essentially it is a free plugin which could be all you need, but we started with the premium bundle and now consider it to be one of the best purchases we made for our business.
-Certainly, I don’t think we could have found a more cost effective and reliable solution.
-Importantly, it has some key features I need that I don’t see elsewhere, but I will be doing some more in-depth posts later on this.
+I don’t think we could have found a more cost effective and reliable solution.
+Importantly, it has some key features I need that I don’t see elsewhere, but I will do more in-depth posts later on this.

 The Best MainWP Discount